Gardening in February

 - Dahlias and chrysanthemums may need staking and/or the ties checking to ensure they are not cutting into stems.

-- Fortnightly applications of Osmocote Boost+Feed All Plant Types will keep your garden healthy and growing well.
+- Fortnightly applications of an all purpose fertiliser will keep your garden healthy and growing well.

 - Add thick layers of mulch to garden beds to conserve soil moisture, reduce weeds and add nutrients back into the soil.